Framed cohomological Hall algebras and cohomological stable envelopes: Cohomological stable envelopes

-where $N_F^+=\restr{TX}{F,+}$ and $N_F^-=\restr{TX}{F,-}$ are the attracting and repelling parts of the normal bundle $N_F$ to $F$ in $X$.
-If $X$ is a Nakajima variety and $A=A_\w$, these geometrically-defined chambers coincide with the Lie-theoretic chambers.
+If $X$ is a Nakajima variety and $A=A_\w$, these geometrically defined chambers coincide with the Lie-theoretic chambers.
 Indeed, the $A_\w$-weights of the normal bundles of the $A_\w$-fixed components of a Nakajima variety $X$ are the roots of the group $\GL(\sum_j \w_j)$, and hence the hyperplane arrangement $\Delta$ coincides with the one that defines the Lie-theoretic chambers of a maximal torus of $\GL(\sum_j \w_j)$.

 Let $F$ be a fixed component in $X^{A}$.
 The attracting set

 is well defined, i.e. independent of the choice of $\sigma\in \mathfrak{C}$, and it is also an affine bundle over $F$.
 This follows from the standard results in \cite{BBdecomposition}.
 Notice in particular that $\restr{T(\Att{C}{F})}{F}=N^+_F$.